 Gallatin's water goes through several steps, to ensure its quality, on its trip to your tap.
 First the water is pumped from an intake on the Cumberland River - Old Hickory Lake to the Water Treatment Plant.
-Once the water reaches the treatment plant it is pre-chlorinated and PAC (polyaluminum chloride) is added to aid in settling, then the water proceeds through areas called flocculation basins and begins the sedimentation process (where larger particles are formed and allowed to sink to the bottom), the water then flows into the plants filtration system and becomes crystal clear.
+Once the water reaches the treatment plant it is pre-chlorinated, PAC (polyaluminum chloride) is added to aid in settling, and powdered activated carbon is added to aid in taste and odor control, then the water proceeds through areas called flocculation basins and begins the sedimentation process (where larger particles are formed and allowed to sink to the bottom), the water then flows into the plants filtration system and becomes crystal clear.
 At this point the water receives post chlorination (to prevent bacteria from developing), aquadene (for corrosion control), and flouride (to help in preventing tooth decay).
-The treated water flows into a clear well and is then pumped into the water distribution system.
+The treated water flows into a clear well and is then pumped into the water distribution